Gifty Oware-Mensah

 Gifty Oware-Mensah (born 4 July 1986) is a Ghanaian politician and former deputy executive director of the National Service Scheme in Ghana.
-She has responsibility for administration and finance, helping to manage an annual personnel pool of about 100,000.
+She had responsibility for administration and finance, helping to manage an annual personnel pool of about 100,000.

 Early life and education

 Gifty Oware-Aboagye was born to Isaac Oware-Aboagye, a Development Worker, and Kate Donkor, a textile trader in Koforidua in the Eastern Region of Ghana on 4 July 1986.
 Aboagye lived and had her early education in Koforidua.
 She had her secondary education at the Ghana Secondary School before proceeding to the KNUST where she studied for a Bachelor of Arts Degree in History.

 She also holds a postgraduate certificate in Management of Democratic Elections in Africa (MDeA) from the University of South Africa.
 She holds an MSc.
 Defense and International Politics at the Ghana Armed Forces Command and Staff College (GAFCSC).